Cat Furniture Tree: 7 Best Ways to Enhance Your Cat’s Happiness (Proven Guide)

 How to Choose, Place, and Maintain Your Cat Furniture Tree

-- Pick your style: Traditional cat towers are stable and feature multiple tiers, condos, and ramps, while wall-mounted modular systems work for apartments or tight rooms.
-Analyzing your available space is key.
-In pet-friendly homes, integrating a tofu cat litter box area nearby creates a complete cat “hub.”
+2. Pick your style: Traditional cat towers are sturdy and come with multiple tiers, condos, and ramps — great if you have the space.
+Wall-mounted modular systems are a smarter pick for apartments or smaller rooms.
+Think about your actual floor plan before deciding.
+And if you’re setting up a full cat corner, adding a tofu cat litter box area nearby creates a complete cat “hub” your cat will actually use.

-- Set up for stability: Read instructions fully—most cat trees require bolting, wall anchors required, or assembly with included tools.
-Place the tree against a wall for extra security.
-If you have more than one cat, taller or multi-level designs can reduce territorial disputes.
+3. Set up for stability: Read the instructions fully before you start — this sounds obvious but most people skip it and regret it.
+Many cat trees need wall anchors or bolting to stay safe, especially with bigger or heavier cats.
+Place the tree flush against a wall for extra support.
+If you have more than one cat, go taller or choose multi-level designs to reduce territory squabbles.

 Common Pitfalls and Advanced Tips